 - Use proper protection when playing sports such as hockey and football

-If you have already experienced a torn pectoral muscle, then the list below are some of the things to do post-tear.
+If you have already experienced a torn pectoral muscle, then the list below is some of the things to do post-tear.

 - Go to physical therapy

 - Put ice packs on the injured area